All Resources

 Principal Investigator(s): Kendra Ray, PhD, MPH, MT-BC

-Official Project Title: A Music-Based Mobile App to Combat Neuropsychiatric Symptoms in People Living With ADRD
+Official Project Title: A Music-Based Mobile App to Combat Neuropsychiatric Symptoms in People Living with ADRD

 AITC Partner: PennAITech